 Welcome to the latest edition of The Road to Zero Report

 The BVRLA’s Road to Zero Report is an annual assessment of the UK’s progress towards zero-emission road transport.
 Launched in 2019, it provides an overall ranking of progress before taking a deeper look at the respective performance of ZEV demand, infrastructure and supply.
-Progress for cars, vans, and HGVs are considered in isolation, due to their varying trajectories.

 Report produced in association with